Finding the best water saving shower head for your family has major impact on how your family’s footprint.

 High Sierra All Metal High Efficiency Showerhead

-If the other High Sierra model is a little on the light side for your preference this offers a 1.8 gallons a minute showering experience that is still EPA approved and saves around 30% of the water of a standard showerhead.
+If the other High Sierra model is a little on the light side of low flow shower heads for your preference this example of fixed shower heads offers a 1.8 gallons a minute showering experience that is still EPA approved and saves around 30% of the water of a standard shower head.
+There still aren’t any choices of spray settings though.

 You can find the High Sierra All Metal High Efficiency Showerhead online.